hplisiecki/bias_detection_showdown/README.md

 If you have any other simulation techniques to propose that I could add to the app to make its results more robust, please contact me at hplisiecki@gmail.com

+Please se the app code comments for an in depth idea of how the app works and what is the simulation workflow.

 ## Code Book:

 1. app.R - A file with the main code for the shiny app.